Kriti Sanon: Career

-Early work (2014–2020)
+Early work and recognition (2014–2020)

 Sanon made her acting debut in 2014 with the Telugu psychological action thriller 1: Nenokkadine, playing the love interest of Mahesh Babu's character.
 The part required her to participate in action sequences filmed at sea; she has said that the experience made her nervous as she did not know how to swim.
 Reviewers for The Times of India and Sify took note of her beauty and were encouraging of her acting prowess.
 After completing the first schedule of 1: Nenokkadine, Sanon was signed on for Heropanti, a Hindi action film opposite newcomer Tiger Shroff; she divided her time between both films.
 Trade journalist Taran Adarsh opined that Sanon "has the trappings of a star", but critic Srijana Das of The Times of India criticised her emoting, calling it "more cheesy than sharp".
 Heropanti emerged as a commercial success.
-Sanon was nominated for the SIIMA Award for Best Female Debut – Telugu for 1: Nenokkadine, and she won the Filmfare Award for Best Female Debut and the IIFA Award for Star Debut of the Year – Female for Heropanti.
+Sanon won the Filmfare Award for Best Female Debut and the IIFA Award for Star Debut of the Year – Female for Heropanti.

 The following year, Sanon had her second Telugu film release in the crime drama Dohchay, co-starring Naga Chaitanya.
 She was next cast in Rohit Shetty's action comedy Dilwale with Varun Dhawan, Shah Rukh Khan and Kajol, which emerged as one of the highest-grossing Indian films at that time, grossing more than ₹3.72 billion worldwide.
 Anupama Chopra disliked the film and wrote that Sanon and Dhawan "work as bait, meant to bring in the critical youth segment".